Suzhou Industrial Park: Early turnaround

 In response to Singapore's public complaints and partial pullout, the industrial park received new management, with Wang Jinhua, the former manager of the Suzhou New District, and former vice-mayor of Suzhou, leading the park.
 Under Wang, the industrial park lowered rents, which has been credited by the Far Eastern Economic Review with attracting more investors, and helping the Suzhou Industrial Park compete with other regional industrial parks.
 In the first ten months of 2001, two years after Singapore lowered its stake, the park made its first profit of $3.8 million.
 Since assuming a majority stake in the project, Suzhou's city government begun subsidizing the joint-venture development company for shortfalls it suffers if land does not sell, and is offering other financial support, including paying up to three years' rent for some projects.
 That year, Singapore's top official remaining in the project, Goh Toh Sim, called the previous public disagreement "water under the bridge", and estimated that the SIP would make a profit of $7.5 million by the end of 2001, and be listed on the stock market by 2004.

 However, much of the industrial park's early success was derived from its highly desirable real estate.
 In projecting the project's first profit in 2001, Goh also admitted that most of this profit would come from the sale of residential land, as opposed to industrial land.
 The scenic lakes in the park, the presence of an international school, and pension schemes by companies in the park which helped with apartment purchases all helped make the residential land in the park highly desirable.
 From 1998 to 2001, apartment prices in the industrial park rose by more than 50%.

 While the industrial side of the project struggled to turn a profit, a number of major companies, such as Nokia, Alcatel and Philips, set up shop in the park, attracted by its large labor pool of workers who had experience in other electronics companies nearby.
 Semiconductor producers, including Samsung, and Hitachi, also organized production in the park, and the government began implementing further incentives to develop the area's semiconductor industry.
 One manager interviewed in an article for the Far Eastern Economic Review also noted that, since assuming a majority stake in the project, local authorities began improving their governance of the project, and provided political support for companies involved in the park.
+In 2001, Newsweek stated that the Suzhou Industrial Park had a significant role in Suzhou's development as a high-tech city.

-Despite this early turnaround, one reporter in 2001 reported that "the park feels like an island of calm surrounded by bustle and vibrancy", noting large swathes of undeveloped land in the area.
-Simultaneously, the success of the park's real estate resulted in some manufacturers opting for less expensive regions, and some businessmen overseeing projects in the zone fear that increasing real estate costs would make the industrial park less competitive.
+By 2003, the SIP had recovered its previous deficits.
+Its economic achievements resulted in the concept of the "Suzhou Model," which developed in the early 2000s and influenced urban development elsewhere in China.